 Nowadays, customer interaction really cannot be assigned to one channel.
 With only email and phone as contact options, you are not showing eagerness to help.
 Embrace an Omnichannel customer service strategy to meet customer expectations.

 But don't underestimate the power of telephony.
 This traditional channel is still relevant for customer interaction.
-Omnichannel customer interaction is about means offering those channels that your customers prefer.
+Omnichannel customer interaction is about offering all channels your customers prefer.
 Oftentimes, one customer is already communicating with you via multiple channels.
 First a message via Facebook Messenger, then a phone call to find out more.
 Do you have insight into customer contact from every communication channel?